Gabriel Moreno Player Props: Diamondbacks vs. Rockies

 Gabriel Moreno At The Plate

-- Moreno has four doubles, a home run and two walks while batting .290.
+- Moreno is hitting .290 with four doubles, a home run and two walks.

-- He has hit a home run in one of 21 games, and in 1.4% of his plate appearances.
+- He has homered in one of 21 games, and in 1.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.